totem-tech/documentation/information/issuance/paid-allocations.md

 # Paid allocations of TOTEM network tokens:

-### There are currently no plans to issue TOTEM tokens in exchange for payments to Totem Team or the Live Accounting Association.
+### There are currently no plans to issue TOTEM tokens in exchange for payments to Totem Project Team.

 We are planning a Crowdloan but this will be based on our limited supply KAPEX Parachain Network Tokens which you can read about in the next section.